Abdeboskey/Todo-Terminal/README.md

 # To-Do Terminal
-This is a to-to list application built in React, using React Hooks to manage state.
-This was built as pre-work for the 4th module of Turing School of software and design's Front End Engineering program.
+This is a to-to list application built in React JS, using React Hooks to manage state.
+This was built as pre-work for the 4th module of Turing School of Software and Design's Front End Engineering program.

 ## Setup